Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Detection of artificial towns with machine learning models

 \subsection{Fleshing-out town boundary designations}

 Potential inconsistencies between the character of the respective towns and their official designations and large degrees of variation within respective town boundaries mean that New Town designations offer an incomplete starting point for teaching machine learning classifiers how to distinguish between artificial and historic urban archetypes.
 Therefore, the first step is to flesh out the dataset by identifying the bulk of other locations that have new-town-like or expanded-town-like characteristics.
-The identification of artificial from historical development is a relatively trivial endeavour for domain experts, though this faces two problems: it is, firstly, a tremendously tedious process in the case of reviewing 931 locations; secondly, it is challenging to comparatively review such a large number of locations without some form of a yardstick against which these locations can be compared.
-To this end, a machine learning algorithm is used as a `sidekick' to speed up the identification of candidate town boundaries, which can then be inspected and classified accordingly.
+The visual discrimination of artificial from historical development is a relatively trivial exercise with the benefit of domain expertise, though this faces two problems: it is, firstly, a tedious process in the case of reviewing 931 locations; secondly, it is challenging to comparatively review a large number of locations without a yardstick against which these locations can be consistently compared.
+For these reasons, a machine learning algorithm is used as a `sidekick' to speed up the identification of candidate locations, which are then inspected and classified accordingly.